ligato/docs/docs/user-guide/concepts.md

 The VPP agent employs a northbound (NB) API definition for every supported configuration item.
 NB interface configuration through an API creates the interface, sets its state, MAC address, IP addresses and so on.

 The VPP agent goes further by permitting the configuration of VPP items with non-existent references.
-Such an item is not really configured, but the VPP agent "remembers" it and programs VPP when possible.
+Such an item is not configured per se, but rather the VPP agent holds on to the information and postpones VPP configuration programming until all dependencies are resolved.
 This removes the strict VPP configuration ordering constraint.

 !!! note
-    This part requires a basic setup to be prepared (VPP agent + VPP + etcd).
-The steps to achieve this are covered in the [quick start guide][quickstart-guide].
+    This next part requires an active VPP, VPP agent and etcd system.
+Follow the steps in the [quick start guide][quickstart-guide] prepare a system.

-Let's begin from the end and program the FIB entry into VPP:
+To illustrate this process, begin by programming the FIB entry into VPP:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C '{"phys_address":"62:89:C6:A3:6D:5C","bridge_domain":"bd1","outgoing_interface":"if1","action":"FORWARD"}'
 ```

-Have a look at the VPP agent output of `planned operations`:
+Examine the `planned operations` VPP agent output:
 ```bash
 1. CREATE [NOOP IS-PENDING]:
   - key: config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C
   - value: { phys_address:"62:89:C6:A3:6D:5C" bridge_domain:"bd1" outgoing_interface:"if1" }
 ```

 There is one `CREATE` transaction planned: the FIB entry with interface `if1`, and bridge domain `bd1`.
-None of these exist, so the transaction was postponed.
+None of these exist, so the transaction is postponed.
 It is flagged as `[NOOP IS-PENDING]`.

 Configure the bridge domain:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/l2/v2/bridge-domain/bd1 '{"name":"bd1","interfaces":[{"name":"if1"}]}'
 ```

-A simple bridge domain with an interface was created.
-Let's parse the output:
+A simple bridge domain with an interface is created.
+Planned operations output:
 ```bash
 1. CREATE:
   - key: config/vpp/l2/v2/bridge-domain/bd1